tajpuriya27/php_understanding/MainReadme.md

 ## Part0.2: How to get most out of this course?

+**Confusion of hooks and functions in official documentation:**
+If you go through the official developer guide of wordpress you will notice that word: hook and functions are used interchangeably.
+For an instance: in some parts, you will see calling the `register_activation_hook()` function as a `hook` and placing it into `references/functions/` section.
+It is bit confusing.
+Therefore, we stick to calling these as functions.
+For us any so-called hook within documentation that is being called as a function is a function.
+And the wordpress trigger points like `init`, `pre-post-type`, `wp_loaded` etc are hooks.

 ## Part0.3: Requirements

 1. [Composer](https://getcomposer.org/download/) - Same as npm in node.js